Jump to section

 I often ask clients, “What’s happening with the feedback you’re not getting?”

 Honest feedback (regardless if it’s fact-based) can be leveraged to manifest an individual’s true potential.
-But feedback that isn’t true is still a gift because we know it’s there, and we get to own it while making it work for us, and not against us.
+But the feedback that isn’t true is still a gift because we know it’s there, and we get to own it while making it work for us, and not against us.
 Make feedback (both positive and constructive) work for you:

 - Acknowledge it.